 Also, among her trial successes in the NDCA was a month long tax prosecution involving millions of dollars and a commodity fraud that was in excess of $11million.

 Most recently, she successfully defended a pilot charged with money laundering and drug transportation in Lexington, KY (EDKY).
 This two month trial was the only ongoing federal jury trial in the U.S. during the pandemic.

 Ms. Pollock has obtained countless favorable dispositions ranging from dismissals to probation and reduced sentences.

 In addition to practicing law, Ms. Pollock is active in federal court committees as the vice president for Oakland in the Federal Bar Association, San Francisco Chapter.
 She just completed her three year term as a lawyer representative to the 9th Circuit Court of Appeals and is the co-founder of the Women Attorneys Advocacy Project with former United States Magistrate Elizabeth Laporte.
 This group focuses on presenting programs of interest to federal and state practitioners.
-She is also an active board member of the American Jewish Committee and will be honored in 2021 with the Learned Hand Award from the San Francisco Chapter.
+She is also an active board member of the American Jewish Committee and was honored in May 2021 with the Learned Hand Award from the San Francisco Chapter.